cki-project/skt-archived/README.md

     $ skt --rc <SKTRC> --state --workdir skt-workdir -vv \
              build -c /boot/config-`uname -r`

+**NOTE:** Kernels are built without debuginfo by default to save disk space and improve build times.
+In some cases, deep troubleshooting may require debug symbols.
+Use the `--enable-debuginfo` argument to build a kernel with debug symbols included.

 ### Publish

 To "publish" the resulting build using the simple "cp" (copy) publisher run: